LeoYin/Course-Project-Action-Recognition/README.md

 ```

 ### Test on Video
+[Here](https://drive.google.com/open?id=1TmOUmDIZbuXJPQp9nxIS-KR_pBLZxxrO) is the link for five test video samples.

-Download the testing videos into the file test/test_videos/, and download the pretained model into the file model_checkpoints/
+Download the testing videos into the file test/test_videos/, and download the tained model into the file model_checkpoints/

 ```
 $ python3 test_on_video.py  --video_path  \